 Query 2: Medium complexity, selects 4 dimensions, a count of the rows, and a sum of one column.
 The ‘where clause’ includes some string comparison ‘(FIELD_A not in (“SOME_STRING”))’.
 Group by all dimensions selected.

 Query 3: High complexity, containing one sub-select.
-Inner query contains Query 2 but includes an ‘Order By’ clause which sorts on the aggregated column.
-Outer query selects all resulting columns but limits to 10,000 rows.
+The inner query contains Query 2 but includes an ‘Order By’ clause which sorts on the aggregated column.
+The outer query selects all resulting columns but limits them to 10,000 rows.

 Query 4: Simple query that selects 3 dimensions, but contains multiple math functions, sum, count, and avg.

-Fig. 1 shows a dramatic improvement in performance (on average a 5x speedup) when using Presto, especially when utilizing the cache.
-We see the increase drop off as the queries get more complex, but this is not unexpected and still provides a substantial saving on time.
+Figure.1 shows a dramatic improvement in performance (on average a 5x speedup) when using Presto, especially when utilizing the cache.
+We see the increased drop-off as the queries get more complex, but this is not unexpected and still provides a substantial saving on time.
 Without using the caching functionality, the results show an average of 2.6x speedup over Hive.

-Fig.2 shows the overall trend we see across all four queries and it is easy to see that Presto only takes a fraction of the time to return the same results.
-With low to medium complexity queries, Presto completes in well under a minute, with all four queries averaging just 3 minutes.
+Figure.2 shows the overall trend we see across all four queries and it is easy to see that Presto only takes a fraction of the time to return the same results.
+With low to medium-complexity queries, Presto completes in well under a minute, with all four queries averaging just 3 minutes.

 Further research has indicated that Presto is most efficient when working on ORC formatted data, where query times can be reduced by up to 10x.
 Again, this decreases cost over time and increases output, leading to analysts being able to deliver more actionable information at greater speeds.

-Presto was announced by Facebook back in July 2013, later releasing to the data community as an open source project.
+Presto was announced by Facebook back in July 2013 and later released to the data community as an open-source project.
 This can only mean good things for its future, as we see more and more additions to its functionality.
 It has proven already with its performance, that it has a place among the foremost data technologies.